stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Overview

 With support for mipmap images in place now is a good point to enable anisotropy to further improve the texture quality.
 However anisotropy is an optional Vulkan feature that needs to be specifically enabled when creating the logical device.

 Therefore we introduce a new mechanism to specify the features _supported_ by the hardware and the features _required_ for a given application.

-We assume that the required features would be specified by feature _names_, perhaps loaded from a configuration file.
+We make the assumption that required features would be specified by feature _names_ possibly loaded from a configuration file.

 ### Helper Class